If you drive a Ford Explorer and believe that you smell carbon monoxide

 If you have questions about pursuing a Ford Explorer carbon monoxide lawsuit

-in California or anywhere in the U.S., our product liability lawyers at
+in California or anywhere in the U.S., our Fort Lauderdale product liability

 FREE consultation.
 Call (954) 715-4511 to learn if you may be eligible to file a claim.